mattdmower/NewProject-1/README.md

 - `POST /api/lists/:listId/items`: Add a new item to a list.
 - `PUT /api/lists/:listId/items/:itemId`: Update an existing item.
 - `DELETE /api/lists/:listId/items/:itemId`: Delete an item.

-## Contributing

-Contributions to improve the Bucket List Tracker are welcomed.
-Please follow these guidelines to contribute:

-1. Fork the project repository.
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a Pull Request.

 ## Contact